Frequently Asked Questions

 There are no fixed formats to follow for dates and time; "4pm" works just as fine as "4:00 PM" or "16:00", and "Aug 22" works as well as "22 August" or "8/22".
 Relative dates like "in 20 mins" or "in 6 months" also work.

 To set your due date using the detected date and time in your title, you'd first need to dictate or type your reminder with the date and time (eg. Product Meeting Friday 9am).
-Next, tap on the button labelled 'Set to: <parsed date>' button that appears at the top of the window.
+Next, tap on the button labelled 'Set to: <parsed date>' button that appears in the top row of the Quick Access Times.

-I'm not getting any notifications, sounds and badges in iOS 5.
+I'm not getting any notifications, sounds and badges.

-Head into your iPhone/iPad/iPod Settings > Notifications, scroll down to find Due, and ensure that it is configured for notifications.
+Head into your iPhone/iPad/iPod Settings > Notification Center, scroll down to find Due, and ensure that it is properly configured for notifications.

 My reminder keeps going off even though it was marked done or deleted.

-There is a bug in iOS 5 where notifications are sometimes not removed from the notification system.
-In all cases, restarting your device would clear the phantom reminder.
+There is a bug in iOS where notifications are sometimes not removed from the notification system.
+In all cases, launching the app, returning to home screen, and restarting your device would clear the phantom reminder.

 The problem is rather rare, and seems to occur after updating Due from the App Store, or when updating your iOS.
 I've filed a bug report with Apple regarding this issue.